BEST way to fly

 You can find out more about when and where these and other Tennessee Wing squadrons meet at the wing website: tncap.us

-Webmaster for www.BestWayToFly.com : Maj Larry Stewart, CAP, Public Information Officer, Recruiting & Retention Officer for Choo Choo Senior Squadron, and Safety Officer for TN Group II.
+Webmaster for www.BestWayToFly.com : Lt Col Larry Stewart, CAP, Public Affairs Officer and Education & Training Officer for Choo Choo Senior Squadron, Chattanooga, Tennessee.

 Powered by Create your own unique website with customizable templates.